What Is A Notice Of Levy?

 In addition to the hearing, taxpayers can also request an equivalent hearing in writing, using Form 12153.
 This written request must be dated “received” and stamped by the taxpayer.
 This date should be the same as the receipt date on the CDP hearing notice.

-Under the law, the IRS must provide a pre-levy hearing for any levy that imposes a lien on a taxpayer’s property.
+Under the law, the IRS must provide a pre-levy hearing for any levy that imposes a lien on a taxpayer’s property such as a car.
 This hearing is necessary because the collection of the tax is at risk.
 However, there are some exceptions to this requirement.
 Disqualified employment tax levies and Letter 1058-F are examples of types of levies that are not subject to this requirement.

 In order to provide an effective pre-levy hearing, the IRS must follow a process known as Collection Due Process (CDP).
 The CDP process requires the IRS to provide a pre-levy hearing for taxpayers who have been notified of a proposed levy.